Targeted advertising: Content and contextual targeting

 The most straightforward method of targeting is content/contextual targeting.
 This is when advertisers put ads in a specific place, based on the relative content present.
-Another name used is content-oriented advertising, as it is corresponding to the context being consumed.
+Another name used is content-oriented advertising, as it corresponds to the context being consumed.

 This targeting method can be used across different mediums, for example in an article online, purchasing homes would have an advert associated with this context, like an insurance ad.
 This is usually achieved through an ad matching system that analyses the contents on a page or finds keywords and presents a relevant advert, sometimes through pop-ups.

-Though sometimes the ad matching system can fail, as it can neglect to tell the difference between positive and negative correlations.
+Sometimes the ad matching system can fail, as it can neglect to tell the difference between positive and negative correlations.
 This can result in placing contradictory adverts, which are not appropriate to the content.

 Technical targeting

 Technical targeting is associated with the user's own software or hardware status.
-The advertisement is altered depending on the user's available network bandwidth, for example, if a user is on their mobile phone that has limited connection, the ad delivery system will display a version of the ad that is smaller for a faster data transfer rate.
+The advertisement is altered depending on the user's available network bandwidth, for example, if a user is on a mobile phone that has a limited connection, the ad delivery system will display a version of the ad that is smaller for a faster data transfer rate.

 Addressable advertising systems serve ads directly based on demographic, psychographic, or behavioral attributes associated with the consumer(s) exposed to the ad.
-These systems are always digital and must be addressable in that the endpoint which serves the ad (set-top box, website, or digital sign) must be capable of rendering an ad independently of any other endpoints based on consumer attributes specific to that endpoint at the time the ad is served.
+These systems are always digital and must be addressable in that the endpoint that serves the ad (set-top box, website, or digital sign) must be capable of rendering an ad independently of any other endpoints based on consumer attributes specific to that endpoint at the time the ad is served.

 Addressable advertising systems, therefore, must use consumer traits associated with the endpoints as the basis for selecting and serving ads.

-Time targeting
+Time Targeting

 According to the Journal of Marketing, more than 1.8 billion clients spent a minimum of 118 minutes daily- via web-based networking media in 2016.
 Nearly 77% of these clients interact with the content through likes, commenting, and clicking on links related to content.
-With this astounding buyer trend, it is important for advertisers to choose the right time to schedule content, in order to maximize advertising efficiency.
+With this astounding buyer trend, advertisers need to choose the right time to schedule content, to maximize advertising efficiency.

 To determine what time of day is most effective for scheduling content, it is essential to know when the brain is most effective at retaining memory.
 Research in chronopsychology has credited that time-of-day impacts diurnal variety in a person's working memory accessibility and has discovered the enactment of inhibitory procedures to build working memory effectiveness during times of low working memory accessibility.
-Working memory is known to be vital for language perception, learning, and reasoning providing us with the capacities of putting away, recovering, and preparing quick data.
+Working memory is known to be vital for language perception, learning, and reasoning providing us with the capacity of putting away, recovering, and preparing quick data.

 For many people, working memory accessibility is good when they get up toward the beginning of the day, most reduced in mid-evening, and moderate at night.